-The overarching goals of the MDPH Family Planning Program are to reduce unintended pregnancy and sexually transmitted infection rates by continually improving access to high quality education, outreach and clinical services through a statewide provider network and related special projects.
+The overarching goals of the MDPH Sexual and Reproductive Health Program are to reduce unintended pregnancy and sexually transmitted infection rates by continually improving access to high quality education, outreach and clinical services through a statewide provider network and related special projects.
 Post-health care reform, family planning remains an integral component of MDPH’s efforts to provide information and resources that improve individual and community health by:

 - promoting healthy relationships and sexuality